Register for a Proctored Official SAT Practice Test or ACT Practice Test

 For both SAT prep and ACT prep, one of the most crucial elements to running a successful program is offering full-length, proctored practice tests regularly.
 Taking diagnostic exams on a consistent basis is one of the best ways students can prepare for standardized exams.

-A-List holds regular ACT and SAT practice tests at sites in New York City, Long Island, New Jersey, and Los Angeles.
+A-List holds regular ACT and SAT practice tests at sites in New York City, Long Island, and New Jersey.
 Register below for an exam at one of our testing locations.
 (If you are an international A-List client, please contact our international offices directly to schedule a practice exam.)

 How to Register for ACT Prep and SAT Prep Practice Tests